junlimfe/Capstone2/README.md

 1. **Simple Regression:** Use for linear data.

-2. **Ensemble Methods :** Random Forest Regression.
+2. **Random Forest Regressor:** Random Forest Regression.
 If the data is nonlinear, Ensemble Method generates better predictions.

+3. **Random Forest Regressor XGboost:**

+4. **SVM:**

 **WINNER:Random Forest Regression**

 I chose Random Forest Regressor to accomodate the nonlinear nature of the dataset.

+#### 6.2.
+Model Evaluation Metrics
+>***NOTE:** I choose RMSE as the accuracy metric over mean absolute error(MAE) because the errors are squared before they are averaged which gives the RMSE a higher weight to large errors.
+Thus, the RMSE is useful when large errors are undesirable.
+The smaller the RMSE, the more accurate the prediction because the RMSE takes the square root of the residual errors of the line of best fit.*

+#### 6.3.
+Hyperparameter Tuning

-#### Grid Search Cross Validation
+###### 6.3.1.
+Grid Search Cross Validation

 I chose to work with the GridSearchCV in sklearn model selection package for training my interest rate model.
 I varied the n_estimators from 100 to 1100 at the interval of 100.
 In the end, the best parameter for n_estimators is 500.

->***NOTE:** I choose RMSE as the accuracy metric over mean absolute error(MAE) because the errors are squared before they are averaged which gives the RMSE a higher weight to large errors.
-Thus, the RMSE is useful when large errors are undesirable.
-The smaller the RMSE, the more accurate the prediction because the RMSE takes the square root of the residual errors of the line of best fit.*
+###### 6.3.2.
+Bayesian Optimization

 ## 7. Future Improvements